 Our top tools and tips for WFH (Working From Home)

 Like us, in the current COVID-19 climate, many businesses are adjusting to a working from home set up.
-As a digital agency, we are fortunately well placed to deal with this kind of change.
+As a digital marketing agency in Exeter, we are fortunately well placed to deal with this kind of change.
 By taking advantage of remote software tools, fast internet and affordable devices, we are able to continue working seamlessly on projects and daily tasks, whilst remaining in close contact as a team and with our clients.
 Read on for some insider tips.

 Tips from the Dirty Martini team: